 Head of Department - Miss J Gidman, M.A.

-The Geography Department is dynamic, creative and highly successful.
-Our aim is for all pupils to become enquiring geographers, inside and outside of the classroom – discovering and exploring the world around them.
 Throughout Key Stage 3, GCSE and ‘A’ Level, pupils study how our world has changed from the past to the present and how it may change in the future.
 This is achieved through the study of a range of topics including: Why is Indonesia an amazing place?
 What is a sustainable World?
 Why does conflict exist?
 How does disease link to geography?
 We encourage pupils to ‘Speak like a Geographer’, helping them to improve on their oracy and literacy.

 Geography at GCSE and Advanced Level in the Sixth Form is a successful option.
-The department also offers a BTEC course in Travel and Tourism at Key Stage 4.
+The department also offers a BTEC TECH course in Travel and Tourism at Key Stage 4.

 Extra-curricular activities include a weekly Geography club, in which pupils take part in competitions such as the Antarctica Flag competition and create models of the water cycle, tropical rainforests and volcanoes.
 We also run Geography Homework Support Clubs, and a Worldwise week and assembly.